Introducing Aedes aegypti and Aedes albopictus

 - Aedes albopictus transmits dengue virus and chikungunya virus.
 It is considered to be a competent vector experimentally of at least 22 other arboviruses including yellow fever virus, Rift Valley fever virus, Japanese encephalitis virus, West Nile virus and Zika virus.2

 Ae. aegypti is also known as the yellow fever mosquito.
 As an adult it is a small to medium-sized mosquito, measuring approximately 4-7 mm in length (Figure 1).
 Like all insects, the body of the mosquito has three basic parts: the head, thorax, and abdomen.
 The head has two compound eyes, antennae that are sensitive to chemical cues, and the mouthparts.
 Only the female has a long mouthpart, or proboscis, that is capable of piercing skin.
 The thorax is the midsection of the insect, and is where the two wings and six segmented legs attach.
 Adult Ae. aegypti have white scales on the dorsal (top) surface of their thorax that form the shape of a violin/lyre.
+This is an identifying feature of Ae. aegypti.
 Each of the tarsal, or lower leg, segments of the hind legs has white bands, forming what appear to be stripes.
-The abdomen, which contains the digestive and excretory organs, is generally dark brown to black, but also may possess white scales.3 An identifying feature of Ae. aegypti is the characteristic violin or lyre-shaped pattern on the thorax.
+The abdomen, which contains the digestive and excretory organs, is generally dark brown to black, but also may possess white scales.3

 Ae. aegypti occupies urban areas with or without vegetation, and bites, rests, and lays eggs both indoors and outdoors.
 This species has a strong preference for taking blood meals from humans and to lesser extent from domestic mammals.5 Ae. aegypti females require a blood meal for the development of their eggs, and they will frequently take more than one blood meal for each batch of eggs she lays, which makes them a very important vector of human diseases.6